Kolah Ghermezi: Kolah Ghermezi va Pesar Khaleh

 Kolah Ghermezi va Pesar Khaleh (Red hat and the cousin) was the first film based on the character of the Cricketers.
 The film was released in 1994, and in the space of about three months, the average ticket price of 80 toman could reach 171 million tomans in Tehran.
-That is, taking into account the average ticket for 500 Toman in 2002, the price of the movie "kolah ghermezi" and "Cousin" cost about US$1 billion, and taking into account the ticket for 10,000 Iranian tomans in 1398, it is approximately 40 billion tomans, so this film can be viewed as the most popular and best-selling film in history Cinema of Iran.
+That is, taking into account the average ticket for 500 Toman in 2002, the price of the movie Kolah Ghermezi and Cousin cost about US$1 billion, and taking into account the ticket for 10,000 Iranian tomans in 1398, it is approximately 40 billion tomans, so this film can be viewed as the most popular and best-selling film in history.
 Therefore, it is said that this film, with inflation, is the best-selling film in the history of Iranian cinema.